lowvoltagenation/myedtr/STRIPE_SETUP.md

 # Stripe Setup Guide for MyEdtr Phase 2

+This guide covers setting up Stripe for both test and live modes in your application.

 ## 🔧 Environment Variables Required

 Add these environment variables to your `.env.local` file: